 Self-Love is Hard, But Self-Love is Important

 Sometimes it can be hard to look at ourselves and see the good.
-We’re so used to looking for ways to change.
-Ways to be better.
+We’re so used to looking for ways to change or be better.
 But looking for ways to improve often turns into looking for flaws, berating ourselves for these flaws, and then consequently not making any forward progress because why try when we’re already convinced we’re worthless?

 In trying to overcome my perfectionist tendencies, I’ve learned the power behind self-love.
 Self-love is perhaps the most important skill we can learn.
-And today I’m going to teach you a tip to finding those things about yourself that you love or are proud of.
+And today I’m going to share a tip for finding things you love about yourself and are proud of.

 Make a List

-In order to learn to love ourselves, we need to first find out what it is that we love about ourselves.
+In order to learn to love ourselves, we need to first recognize the good traits we have.
 And then we need to physically write them down.
 Something magical happens when we put pen to paper–not keys to keyboard–and physically write things out.

 So where do we start?
 Well, we’re going to start with a list of 50–yes, five-zero–things we love about ourselves.
 Yes, I know it sounds intimidating, but stay with me.
 You can do it!